SYLLABUS: Digital Photo Sketchbook Spring 2018

 What is the “hero” in you photo.
 What are you trying to accomplish?

-We will view your food photos posted on your blogs at the beginning of class up at the faculty computer
+We will view your food photos posted on your blogs at the beginning of class.

-ASSIGNMENT in class: VIEW all Food Blogs and choose the strongest food series
+CLASS ASSIGNMENT: break up into groups and VIEW Food Blogs and choose the most compelling food series

-REVIEW: Print Module in Lightroom to create different configurations of images, and output as jpegs
+REVIEW: Print Module in Lightroom to create different configurations of images as diptychs, triptychs, and grids, and output as jpeg.

 Think about juxtaposition: single image, or cinematic filmstrip, diptych, triptych, polyptych: